vape/python-projects/README.md

 ### Web

 - [Page Scraper](https://github.com/vape/python-projects/blob/master/Web/pagescraper/scraper.py): Create an application which connects to a site and pulls out all links or images and saves them to a list.
 For added complexity, organize the indexed content and don't allow duplicates.
 Have it put the results into an easily searchable index file.

+### Games

+- [Hangman](https://github.com/vape/python-projects/blob/master/Games/hangman/hangman.py): Randomly select a word from a file, have the user guess characters in the word.
+For each character they guess that is not in the word, have it draw another part of a man hanging in a noose.
+If the picture is completed before they guess all the characters, they lose.